wp-plugins/add-to-any/README.txt

 == Screenshots ==

-1. AddToAny Share/Save sharing button, featuring the Open Share Icon
+1. Share/Save sharing button, with the Open Share Icon
-2. Drop-down menu that appears instantly when visitors use the share button
+2. Drop-down universal sharing menu that appears instantly when visitors use the share button
-3. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email clients
+3. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email applications
 4. Settings panel
-5. Color chooser for your AddToAny menus
+5. Color chooser for your universal sharing menu

 == Changelog ==

+= .9.9.9.6 =
+* Fix Command key character in alert box
+* Add QQ Share service
+* Update branding
+* Update Google+ icon
+* Update Microsoft Messenger icon
+* Update VK / icon
+* Update screenshots
+* Compress images

 = .9.9.9.5 =
 * Add Google+ as standalone service (endpoint is an external +1 button until Google+ offers a traditional sharing endpoint)